Stomach Cancer

 • Immunotherapy has emerged as an important treatment option in metastatic stomach cancer.

-• Pembrolizumab/ nivolumab can be combined with chemotherapy as first-line treatment in advanced stomach cancer
+• Pembrolizumab or nivolumab can be combined with chemotherapy as firstline treatment in advanced stomach cancer with positive or high expression of the PD-L1 protein

 • Common side effects include skin reactions, flu-like symptoms, diarrhoea, weight changes, endocrine dysfunction